aficustree/nx584ADPlugin/README.md

 ## Installation

+Normal Approach:

 1. Clone repo `git clone https://github.com/aficustree/nx584ADPlugIn`
-2. Change to directory where installed `cd nx584ADPlugIn`
+2. Change to directory where cloned `cd ./nx584ADPlugIn/nx584ADPlugIn`
 3. Install via `pip3 install .`
 4. Edit configuration file and place in home directory
 5. Run pynx584 server module `nx584_server --serial /dev/ttyS0 --baud 38400` (or equiv)
 6. Enjoy

+If integrating into Dockerized nx584:

+The pynx584 module includes plugin support by mapping a directory on your host machine to the nx584 docker container.
+This allows the container to load multiple plugins by copying each plugin to the /plugins folder and updating the requirements.txt file with the appropriate path.

 ## Configuration